How to Test Your Singular SDK Integration

 Alternative way to test the link (Android only):

-Open a command-line terminal on your computer to trigger a deep link:
+• From the terminal on your computer trigger the link:

 Troubleshooting